JavaScript Drag and Drop example 2

 num++;

-// prepare and display message
+// prepare message

 if (num < 6) {

-msg = 'Number of successfully placed elements: ' + num;
+text = 'Number of successfully placed elements: ' + num;

 }